 In some cases, new wiring, re-wiring or the use of unconcealed wiring may have to be arranged at your premises for the provision of fixed broadband service.
 You should ask about the installation and wiring arrangement and where necessary, arrange a site visit by the concerned operator to your premises before making a subscription decision.

-Should you need to change the installation location of your existing fixed broadband service when you move to a new address before expiration of the contract period, you should check with your operator whether your new address is covered by its fixed broadband network and whether it has sufficient network capacity to provide service to you for the relocation.
+Should you need to change the installation location of your existing fixed broadband service when you move to a new address before expiration of the contract period, you should check with your existing operator whether your new address is covered by its fixed broadband network and whether it has sufficient network capacity to provide service to you for the relocation.
 You should also check with the operator whether and how the relocation during the contract period will be charged.

 In case it is not feasible for the operator to provide the service at your relocated address due to absence of network coverage or insufficient network capacity, and you wish to terminate the service contract, you should make reference to the terms and conditions therein to ascertain your right and obligation in that circumstance.